jeremynoesen/BoneBot/README.md

 ```

 ### Docker
-1. Create a new folder where you would like the container data to be.
-2. Create the following `Dockerfile` in this directory:
+1. Create the following `Dockerfile` wherever you would like:
 ```Dockerfile
 FROM ubuntu:20.04 as runtime
 ENV DEBIAN_FRONTEND=noninteractive